Course Requirements for the PhD Degree

 Third and fourth year students presenting research in progress talks: Presentation Skills for Neuroscientists (GR7020) Third year and beyond

 - All students - Research in Neurobiology (G9040)

-Course work is typically completed by the end of the second year as several graduate courses are offered in alternate years, however, the final course for some students may be in their third year.
-(Note: the curriculum is tailored to the diverse interests of students in neuroscience training; requirements are flexible).
+GR7000 series courses are short nanocourses.
+While elective course work is typically completed by the end of the second year, as many graduate courses are offered in alternate years, the final course for some students may be in their third year.
+The curriculum is tailored to the students and requirements are flexible.

 Note that MD/PhDs take the Medical School neuroscience course instead of the survey course, they can participate but are not required to take Crafting a Research Proposal or Responsible Conduct.